Daikatana: Promotion and release

-The game was demoed at the 1999 Electronic Entertainment Expo.
-The demo ran at a very low frame rate, which further damaged the game's public image.
+Daikatana was demoed at the 1999 Electronic Entertainment Expo.
+The demo ran at a very low 12 frames per second, which further damaged the game's public image.
 Staff member Jake Hughes remembered that Romero wanted changes made which crippled the demo tech and caused the issues, while Romero states that he had already departed for E3 and the upper management insisted on the changes when he was gone.
 On April 21, 2000, Daikatana was completed and reached gold status.
 A tie-in comic book was drawn by Marc Silvestri and released by Top Cow for Prima Games' Daikatana: Prima's Official Strategy Guide.
 The Nintendo 64 version was first released as a Blockbuster rental exclusive by Kemco in August 2000.
 It was later released for retail on November 26, 2000.

-Daikatana final patch, version 1.2, was released on September 29, 2000.
+Daikatana received a 44 megabyte patch and its final patch, version 1.2, was released on September 29, 2000.
 Following the release of Daikatana and Anachronox, Ion Storm Austin decided to close the Dallas branch office in July 2001.
-In the absence of any further official support after this closure, John Romero gave the game's source code to community members, allowing them to develop additional platform ports (most notably Linux, macOS and other Unix-like systems) and bug fixes.
+In the absence of any further official support after this closure, Romero gave the source code to community members, allowing them to develop additional platform ports (most notably Linux, macOS and other Unix-like systems) and bug fixes.

 Reception

 Sales

+Ion Storm's 1996 business plan projected that Daikatana would sell around 175,000 copies.
 Before Daikatana's release, reports indicated that Ion Storm forecast sales of 2.5 million units, a number that GameDaily called necessary for the game "to become profitable".
 According to American market research company PC Data, a week after its release, the game ranked number ten on their charts from the week of May 28 to June 3.
 The computer version of Daikatana sold 8,190 copies in the United States by July 21, which drew revenues of $271,982.
 Mark Asher of CNET Gamecenter called this performance "a disaster".
-According to PC Data, the game's domestic sales reached 40,352 units through September 2000.
+According to PC Data, the game's domestic sales reached 40,351 units through September 2000.